MicrosoftDocs/win32/desktop-src/direct3d9/projection-transform.md

 ---
-Description: 'You can think of the projection transformation as controlling the camera''s internals; it is analogous to choosing a lens for the camera.' ms.assetid: '09e6e887-7657-4654-be19-2e83dcbc91cf'
+Description: You can think of the projection transformation as controlling the cameras internals; it is analogous to choosing a lens for the camera. ms.assetid: 09e6e887-7657-4654-be19-2e83dcbc91cf
-title: 'Projection Transform (Direct3D 9)'
+title: Projection Transform (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Projection Transform (Direct3D 9)